Korfballer/teaching-pytest/README.md

 This repository creates an example python package called `superhelpful` and demonstrates how to write basic tests for it.

-This repository has been built on the Windows Operating System and has not been tested on a Linux.
+This repository has been built on a Windows Operating System and has not been tested on Linux.

 ## 1. Setup